 This is not a state anybody's been paying a lot of attention to.

-Um, it didn't help him this weekend when he used Professor Ford's allegations to bash Brett Kavanaugh, and he tweeted out Sunday or Saturday.
+It didn't help him this weekend when he used Professor Ford's allegations to bash Brett Kavanaugh, and he tweeted out Sunday or Saturday.

 The details of Professor Ford's testimony are heart-wrenching to hear.

-I hope every single senator not only watches but listens, and two days later, the politico had a headline, shock poll shows a dead heat in Menendez Senate race in New Jersey.
+And two days later, the Politico had a headline, shock poll shows a dead heat in Menendez's Senate race in New Jersey.

-Chris Christie, and then Christy Todd Whitman, Christie.
+And then Christy Todd Whitman, Christie.

-A lot of Christies in in New Jersey.
+A lot of Christies in New Jersey.

-You've got in the case of Michael Avenatti's client, it was a CBS News report that the woman Sweatneck has an extensive history, these are CBS's words, not mine, of involvement in legal disputes, including a lawsuit in which an ex-employer accused her of falsifying her college and work history and a job application.
+These are CBS's words, not mine, of involvement in legal disputes, including a lawsuit in which an ex-employer accused her of falsifying her college and work history and a job application.

-And he's saying that he'd likely be the House Judiciary Committee chairman if in fact the Democrats get control of the House and he wants lawmakers to investigate any credible allegations.
+And he's saying that he'd likely be the House Judiciary Committee chairman if, in fact, the Democrats get control of the House.

 You want to give him that power?